montagejs/mr/README.md

 -   **lint**: an optional event handler that accepts a `module` if its `text` is invalid JavaScript.
 There is no default value.  `lint` is used by `Require.LintCompiler` middleware.
+-   **read**: an optional resource reader, a function that must accept a fully qualified URL and return a promise for the content of that resource as a string.
+The default reader depends on whether Montage Require is running in a browser or on Node.

 Montage Require then adds shared state for all packages to the `config`.